How to Access Property Records in Illinois

 The short list above is only some of the information you may find in property records.

-Sources of Property Records in Illinois
+Types of Property Records in Illinois

 Property records consist of many things.
 However, the most common types you'll see in Illinois are deeds, mortgages, liens, property tax records, easements, plats, and surveys.